-Teyuna mamos and zagas, spiritual leaders of the Arhuaco, Kankuamo, Kogi and Wiwa people of the Sierra Nevada de Santa Marta region of Colombia have become increasingly concerned about the health of the planet.
-They’ve lived in the Sierra for eons and rarely ventured from the home they consider The Heart of the World, but feel it’s critical for them to do so now.
+Teyuna mamos and zagas, spiritual leaders of the Arhuaco, Kankuamo, Kogi and Wiwa people of the Sierra Nevada de Santa Marta region of Colombia, have become increasingly concerned about the health of the planet.
+They’ve lived in the Sierra for eons and rarely ventured from the home they consider The Heart of the World but feel it’s critical for them to do so now.

 The Teyuna have been offering pagamento to The Mother since time immemorial and believe it is their only reason for being.
 In large majority, the Teyuna escaped or survived colonization by re-locating to high elevations and using their spiritual practice to shroud their existence.
-They fearlessly faced death rather then abandon their cultural values.
+They fearlessly faced death rather than abandon their cultural values.
 As a result, they continually deepen and strengthen the inner balance which is a hallmark of their civilization.
 The Teyuna exist now as they always have, to care-take the planet.
 They travel to do what has always been their mission: live in a space of harmony and through this space restore harmony.
 The Teyuna mamos and zagas exist in deep communion with every living thing.
 Life on the planet depends on what they know about how to feed, care for, calm and enliven Her.

-The harmony with nature that we are gifted to experience in the company of the mamos and zagas connects us to teachings that cleanse us spiritually, mentally, emotionally and physically.
-We naturally and effortlessly walk away with a profound respect for and connection to, the water, rocks, trees and each other.
+The harmony with nature that we are gifted to experience in the company of the mamos and zagas connects us to teachings that cleanse us spiritually, mentally, emotionally, and physically.
+We naturally and effortlessly walk away with a profound respect for and connection to, the water, rocks, trees, and each other.

 When we are with the Teyuna, through the silence of meditation, in stillness, we are given the opportunity connect to something greater than ourselves naturally and effortlessly, we connect to the eternal.
-Through these teachings we are cleansed physically, emotionally, mentally and spiritually.
+Through these teachings we are cleansed physically, emotionally, mentally, and spiritually.
 We grow respect for water, rocks and trees and are more able to see that we ourselves are nature.